futatuki/viewvc/src/lib/README-altsvn.txt

 [How to use]
-(1) copy directory build/lib.(environment depended directory)/vclib/altsvn
-    and its contents into lib/vclib subdirectry of viewvc install root (2) replace all occurence of 'vclib.svn' into 'vclib.altsvn' in lib/viewvc.py (3) enjoy :)
+(1) run "python setup.py install" in current directory, before run
+    install-viewvc script.
+(2) edit your viewvc.conf to use altsvn as svn access module.
+    In "[vclib]" section, set 'use_altsvn = 1' (default is "use_altsvn = 0")
+(3) run ViewVC

 [To do]
+* more testing.
+  - integration test on Python 2.x
+  - unit test on Python 3.x
-* implement driver for bin/svnadmin.py
+* implement driver for bin/svnadmin
-* improve build process
+* improve build and install process
-* maintain install process
-* create mechanism to switch module by configration file
+  - platforms other than Unix like environment